jordan-Damian/blackcat-kernel-contracts/docs/SPEC.md

 - Publishing is gated (owner now; later: governance authority / Safe).
 - Releases are immutable per `(componentId, version)` (republishing is rejected; publish a new version instead).
 - Ownership uses a 2-step transfer (`transferOwnership` → `acceptOwnership`) to reduce operator mistakes.
+- The registry supports **revocation** per `(componentId, version)`:
+  - revocation permanently marks the release as revoked and its `root` as untrusted,
+  - `isTrustedRoot(root)` becomes false after revocation,
+  - publishing a release with a revoked root is rejected.

 ### `InstanceController` (per install)